UPB-Graphics/gfx-framework/README.md

 This project requires CMake ***3.16 or newer,*** however, as with the compilers, we strongly recommend that you use the latest version.
 To install it, follow these steps:

 -   Windows:
-    1. Go to the [CMake downloads page][ref-cmake-dl]
+    1.  go to the [CMake downloads page][ref-cmake-dl]
-    2. Download the latest version of the file called `cmake-<VERSION>-windows-x86_64.msi`
+    2.  download the latest version of the file called `cmake-<VERSION>-windows-x86_64.msi`
-    3. Install it
+    3.  install it

 -   Linux:
-    1. Use your package manager to install `cmake`
+    1.  use your package manager to install `cmake`
-    2. Check the version using `cmake --version`
+    2.  check the version using `cmake --version`
-    3. Depending on the version:
+    3.  depending on the version:
         -   if it's the minimum required (see above), you're all set
         -   otherwise, run `./tools/install-cmake.sh && . ~/.profile` in a terminal

 -   macOS:
-    1.  `brew install cmake`
+    1.  run `brew install cmake`

 After installation, run `cmake --version` (again) to check that it's in your `PATH` environment variable.
 This should happen automatically, but if it didn't, just add it manually.
 Instructions on how to add an executable to your `PATH` differ across operating systems and are ***not*** covered here.

-### Install the third-party libraries

-There are some open-source libraries that this project uses.
-To install them:

--   Windows: you don't need to do anything - all necessary libraries are already provided with the code

--   Linux:
-    1. Depending on your distribution, run one of the following scripts as superuser:
-        -   Debian (Ubuntu): `./tools/deps-ubuntu.sh`
-        -   Red Hat (Fedora): `./tools/deps-fedora.sh`
-        -   Arch (x86_64): `./tools/deps-arch.sh`

--   macOS: `./tools/deps-macos.sh`

 ## :gear: Building